 We conduct research on cultural properties originating in Asia, with a focus on Japan.
-Research outcomes are reflected in the museum's collection, Conservation, and exhibition activities.
+Research outcomes are reflected in the museum's collection, and in our collection and exhibition activities.
 Research is partially supported by Grants-in-Aid for Scientific Research and other grants for cultural activities.
-Research conducted in fiscal year 2020 includes the following:
+Research conducted in fiscal year 2021 includes the following: